garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 {% tab title="Shared" %}

-### Step 1: Configuring MongoDB Atlas
+### Step 1: Configuring Network Access

-To connect to a database cluster, ensure it is allowed inbound access from anywhere.
+To connect to a database cluster, please make sure it is allowed inbound access from anywhere.

 To check and configure the same, follow the below steps: